GauravRanaOP/HealthEase/README.md

 ![HealthEase Logo](frontend/src/assets/images/logo.png)

-**HealthEase** aims to enhance healthcare services in the Canadian market by offering a user-friendly application with the following features:
+**HealthEase** Application aims to improve existing healthcare services in the Canadian market.
+The application includes various features, such as:

 - **Search for Skilled Healthcare Physicians:** Find doctors by geolocation.
 - **In-Home Lab Tests Scheduling:** Schedule lab tests from the comfort of your home.